ghga-de/nf-snvcalling/README.md

 Nature volume 578, pages 82–93 (2020).
 DOI 10.1038/s41586-020-1969-6

-We tank the following people for their extensive assistance in the development of this pipeline:
+We thank the following people for their extensive assistance in the development of this pipeline:

 Nagarajan Paramasivam (@NagaComBio) [n.paramasivam@dkfz.de](mailto:n.paramasivam@dkfz.de)